Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 # Getting Started with Myri Audio

-This is the sixth preview version released publicly.
+This is the seventh preview version released publicly.
 It currently supports simple use cases appropriate for game jams, experiments, and maybe even some commercial projects.
 However, it likely lacks the necessary control features required to deliver a final product.
 I unfortunately lack the expertise to